Koredotcom/docs/docs/xo/automation/use-cases/build-a-knowledge-graph.md

 <div class="admonition warning">
 <p class="admonition-title">Warning</p>
-<p>If the term has child nodes, all those nodes will be deleted.</p>
+<p>If the term has child nodes, all those nodes will be deleted.
+A warning message like the one shown below is displayed before you confirm.</p>
 </div>

 ![child node deleted](../use-cases/images/child-node-deleted.png "child node deleted")